GPTuner: A Manual-Reading Database Tuning System via GPT-Guided Bayesian Optimization: Background and Related Work

 \subsection{Enhancing DBMS Knob Tuning with LMs}

 With the vast corpus of tuning guidance available on the internet or provided by DBMS vendors, language models can be harnessed to ``read the manual'' and provide structured tuning hints to enhance the knob tuning approaches.
 As the state-of-the-art LM-enhanced tuning approach, DB-BERT~\cite{10.1145/3514221.3517843} models the tuning process as a series of ``multiple choice question answering problem'', and uses Reinforcement Learning to fine-tune a pre-trained BERT model to answer these problems.
 While DB-BERT converges fast as it benefits from the text analysis, it only yields sub-optimal performance.
+We summarize the main differences between \system and DB-BERT in Table \ref{table: compare-dbbert-gptuner}.
+Please refer to our technical report \cite{technical_report} for more details.